bmxdemo/bmxproject/logbook/postings/20170411_beam_chrom/index.md

 The shelf in the 1.4 GHz illumination is expected given the compact pyramidal horn's beam, shown in **Figure 3**.
 (The dish subtends an angle of approximately 65 degrees when viewed from the center of the horn.)
-We also expect a bump in the 1 GHz illumination along the x direction, which we indeed see in Figure 2 of [this posting](../20170407_beam_fft/index.md).
+We also expect a bump in the 1 GHz illumination but at a large distance from the peak.
+We indeed see in Figure 2 of [this posting](../20170407_beam_fft/index.md).

 <p>